CogentRedTester/mpv-file-browser/docs/addons.md

 | addon          | caused by an addon calling the `parse_directory` API function - note that addons can set a custom state |

 Note that all calls to any `parse` function during a specific parse request will be given the same parse_state table.
-This theoretically allows parsers to communicate with parsers of a lower priority (or modify how they see source information), but no guarantees are made that specific keys will remain unused by the API.
+This allows parsers to communicate with parsers of a lower priority using the `properties` table.

 #### Coroutines